JacobsThierry/TPT2-scripts/README.md

 Hey hey,

-TPT2 ai script do not having a built in array system is a pain.
+TPT2 ai script do not have a built in array system : it's a pain.
 I could'n find any array implementation, so I made one myself for d0sboots's editor ( https://d0sboots.github.io/perfect-tower/ ) using lua and macros.

 **How to use**
 Copy the code on top of your script or make a new file in the editor and add `:import array` on top of your script.